Skip to main content Skip to navigation

 Oroville Outdoor Adventurer Boating Camping

-Leave the road behind and cruise to your own corner of Lake Oroville!
+Leave the road behind and cruise to your own private corner of Lake Oroville.

 Floating Campsites: A California Exclusive

-• Capacity: Up to 15 visitors and three vessels (two personal watercraft count as one vessel).
+• Capacity: Each site fits up to 15 people and three vessels (two personal watercraft count as one vessel).

 Where to Find Them

-• Site #4: Located on the North Fork; closest to Lime Saddle.
+• Site #4: Located on the North Fork; this is the closest site to Lime Saddle.

 How to Book

-Visit Reserve California , search for Lake Oroville SRA”, and select the Floating Camping Area.”
+Visit Reserve California , search for Lake Oroville SRA”, and select the Floating Camping Area” to secure your spot.
+Make sure to book early; weekend reservations fill up fast!

 Reserve Today